tanim0la/cairo-tutorial/content/cairo-smart-contract.md

         }
     }
 }

 ```

 This draft adds the following features:

 - A public trait, denoted by the `pub` and `trait` keywords.
-- An implementation (`impl`) block provides the actual logic and can only contain function implementations.
+- An implementation (`impl`) block contains function implementations.
 This block implements the `ICounter` trait.
 The name of the trait or implementation block can be anything, though it’s common practice to use descriptive names that reflect the contract’s purpose.
 By convention, Scarb follows the pattern `IContractName` for interfaces and `ContractNameImpl` for the corresponding implementation that defines the public functions.

 ## Adding storage

 Next, we need a place to store the counter value.
-Cairo contracts can store arbitrary data in their storage.
+Since the counter value needs to persist between transactions, it should be stored as part of the contract's state.
+In Cairo, persistent data is stored **within a single struct named `Storage` that groups all state variables together.**

 ```rust
 // Storage traits